SESYNC-ci/geospatial-packages-in-R-lesson/index.md

   computing.
 - Used in a wide range of domains, both in academia and industry.
-- Large user community: it's easy to get help and to find free, open-source modules for specialized problems.
+- Large user community: it's easy to get help and to find free, open-source packages for specialized problems.

 ## Data types and variables